 Welcome to The Falls Church Anglican.
-We are very excited that you're interested in learning more about our church family.
+We are very excited that you're interested in learning more about this church family.

 We encourage all who consider The Falls Church Anglican to be their spiritual home to become official members of our church!